KyleKing/PiAlarm/README.md

 Action Items:

-- Refactor Python files for docstrings and variable case
-- Fix:
-    + Weather display doesn't update
+- Weather display doesn't update
-    + Build better housing
-- Make alarm creation easier (prevent loading bad cron syntax)
-- Use raw React without Babel
+- LCD wrap text is broken...
 - Add simply.js to modify alarms from watch: http://simplyjs.io/
-- Configure router to use port 8000 from Raspberry Pi as port 80?
-(This way website doesn't need port in URL)
+- Configure router with InternalPort:8000 / ServicePort:80 (this way port isn't needed in URL)
-- Update README
-- From TODO.txt
-    + Check colors of LCD
-    + LCD wrap text is broken...
-    + Update the wiring diagram
+- Rebuild alarm housing
     + Re-solder the speaker to a 5V line rather than the current 3V
-- Long Term
     + Add a longer light strip!
     + Capture a better image of the alarm clock assembly then label everything in Sketch
+- From TODO.txt
+    + Update README - note: install local express-users with `npm i ../Pull Requests/express-users`
+    + Update the wiring diagram

 ## The Alarm